affffffffffffffffffffff/CS1-arduino-projects/README.md

 Digital input with two buttons.
 One button turns the LED on, and one button turns the LED off.
 ### jan30a
 Digital input with two buttons, again.
 One button simultaneously turns the LED on and speaker off, and one button simultaneously turns the LED off and speaker on.
+### jan31a
+Playing a passive buzzer.
+The melody is terrible, but it sets up the infrastructure code.